changhaowu/changhaowu.github.io/_posts/2023-10-23-Economics-Machine-Note.md

 - With the money, the whitewasher goes to the building materials salesman.
 Instead of buying the materials with the full amount, he pays partially, with the remainder in a contract to pay in the future.
 - Finally, the whitewasher completes the task excellently, everyone at Bridgewater admires Dalio's new office.
 So, the whitewasher gets many contracts from Bridgewater's employees.
   Remember, he bought the materials on credit, so he can rush back to the materials salesman, buying a large amount of materials to prepare for the office painting contracts at Bridgewater.
 - Is the story over?
 Nope, remember the bank manager and the salesman?
-The bank manager can consolidate the whitewasher's credit (A++ rank) into an asset package, to sell in the debt market.
+The bank manager can consolidate the whitewasher's credit (A rank) into an asset package, to sell in the debt market.
   And the material salesman, finding a steady buyer, becomes confident enough to negotiate better futures contracts with his material manufacturers.

 <!-- The money paid in the ideal process is fewer than the credit, but individual in every chain of the process are pleased with the outcome.
 The whitewasher get the money, the bank manager get the interest, the material salesman get the money, the material manufacturer get the money, Dalio get the new office.
 This is the power of credit, it helps the creation demand alleviated from the burden of the commdity or money in previous mmonetary system.
 The creation of credit solely depends on the confidence of borrowers and debtors in the market.
 It indeed accelerate the positive producivity process.